 Soon after, Andrew was invited to work alongside the creative team of artists at Aardman Animations in Bristol, UK on the Academy Award-nominated production of The Pirates!
 Band of Misfits, directed by Peter Lord.

-Since then, Andrew has worked in the Canadian Visual Effects Industry at various studios on films such as R.I.P.D., The Amazing Spider-man 2, and Disney’s Maleficent.
-Andrew relocated to Montreal, Quebec for a short time to work as a Matte Painter on Robert Zemeckis’ film The Walk, starring Joseph Gordon-Levitt.
-After that, he returned to Vancouver and has been busy working at Sony Pictures Imageworks on animated feature films and feature films such as Marvel Entertainment’s Spider-man: Into the Spider-Verse, winner of both the 2019 Academy Award for Best Animated Feature Film and the Golden Globe Award for Best Animated Feature Film of 2019.
+Andrew also worked in Montreal, Quebec as a Matte Painter on Robert Zemeckis’ film The Walk, starring Joseph Gordon-Levitt.
+After that, he returned to Vancouver and has been busy working at Sony Pictures Imageworks on animated feature films such as Marvel Entertainment’s Spider-man: Into the Spider-Verse, winner of both the 2019 Academy Award for Best Animated Feature Film and the Golden Globe Award for Best Animated Feature Film of 2019.

 “I’m very thankful for the amazing career that I have, and the incredible journey I’ve taken while following it.
 I believe that it is important to follow your dreams, and I strive to be an example for other young artists to help inspire them to follow their dreams and to pursue their own journeys of self-expression through painting and other art forms.”